Sorn (singer): Early life

 As a child, her mother allowed her to have vocal lessons at the Grammy Vocal Studio, in Bangkok, to achieve her goal of becoming a singer.
-She was born into an affluent family.
+She was born into a middle-class family.
 Her father, Wanasthana Sajakul, was a former member of the Thai parliament and former manager of the Thailand national football team, and her half-brother, Teerapat Sajakul, is an actor and singer in her home country.

 Sorn was enrolled at an international school, in Thailand, from the age of 2.
 She was a student at the KIS International School in Bangkok and later graduated from the Korea Kent Foreign School in Seoul.

 Career

 Pre-debut

 In 2011, Sorn competed in tvN's K-Pop Star Hunt and was named winner of the first season.

 Sorn moved to Korea to train at Cube Entertainment at 15.
 At the time, she was the company's first foreign, non-Korean trainee.

 In 2012, she did a collaboration song with G.NA called "Because You Are The One," sung in English.
 In 2013, Sorn appeared in the documentary, Seoul: Capital of K-Pop (Inside K-Pop) where she talked about her trainee life and what it involved and appeared in a documentary which was focused on her future bandmate, Oh Seung-hee.